TIME TO UPGRADE YOUR ROADM-BASED METROPOLITAN OR REGIONAL NETWORK?

 While earlier ROADM solutions were based on fixed wavelength windows, up-to-date solutions support flex-grid.
 This allows for increased flexibility as the spectral width of each wavelength can be configured independently.
 Over time, the granularity of how the solution allocates spectrum bandwidth within ROADMs has also improved, allowing for an increased number of wavelengths to be carried over the same network.
 Both factors have come to play an increasingly important role in the continuous struggle to secure more bandwidth in service provider networks.

 We also cannot neglect that yesterday’s solutions support yesterday’s and at the very best today’s capacity requirements – but not necessarily tomorrow’s.
-Supporting the upcoming low-cost, high-performance 400G ZR standard, which will further improve network capacity, is another driving force for a technology refresh.
+Supporting the low-cost, high-performance 400G ZR standard, which will further improve network capacity, is another driving force for a technology refresh.

 Another more practical challenge faced by operators needing to update or expand their networks is that many of the providers that were active on the market at the beginning of the millennium are no longer even in business.